ericmikkelsen/important-sunflower/content/services.md

 +++
 ## Wellness

-### Complete Medical Care

-for Our Feline Patients
+### Complete Medical Care for Our Feline Patients

-Each of our experienced veterinarians receive continued training in particular aspects of feline medicine, giving us the opportunity to offer second, third and fourth opinions on all hospital cases.
-With specific interests in internal medicine, geriatrics, reproduction, pediatrics, dentistry, endocrine disorders and surgery, the veterinarians who are most knowledgeable in a particular problem provide the most input for that case.
+As with humans, preventative care is a critical part of maintaining wellness and in identifying health problems early to permit effective treatment.

-Since cats age the equivalent of at least four human years in each calendar year, the veterinarians at Abbeywood Cat Hospital recommend comprehensive physical examinations twice per year.
+Since cats age the equivalent of at least four human years in each calendar year, Dr. Ubatuba recommends comprehensive physical examinations twice per year.
 Our entire staff stresses wellness care, preventative medication, diagnostics and pain management.

 Our wellness care includes but is not limited to: